dog at vet

 4. Avoid other sick dogs especially in small spaces like elevators and stairwells

-#5 Are You Seeing An Increase Or Decrease In Dog Obesity Since The Pandemic?
+Are You Seeing An Increase Or Decrease In Dog Obesity Since The Pandemic?

 The Banfield Emerging topics for 2021 was pet obesity and arthritis.
 In that survey 33% of pet owners reported their pet had gained weight during the height of the pandemic.
-To see this report, you can go to: file:///C:/Users/marie/Downloads/2021-VET-Report.pdf

-#6 On Average, Would You Say Pet Parents Walk Their Dogs Enough?
+On Average, Would You Say Pet Parents Walk Their Dogs Enough?

-Dr Knox emphasized that “everyone is doing the best they can.”
+Dr. Knox emphasized that “everyone is doing the best they can.”

+Dogs may get into less trouble with their health if both their brains and bodies are exercised more.
+With this, it’s important to remember that the most common injuries are typically from dog parks and unleashed encounters.
 If your pet has a chronic disease for which obesity is complicating that disease, then you could save hundreds to thousands if you get your dog to exercise on a more regular basis as it reduces the amount of anti-inflammatories.

-#8 What Is One Small Thing Each Dog Owner Can Do Each Day To Keep Their Pup Healthy Year Round?
+What Is One Small Thing Each Dog Owner Can Do Each Day To Keep Their Pup Healthy Year Round?

-She said though one of her favorite things to suggest to clients is nurturing their dog’s mental enrichment.
-You can do this by playing with them 5-10min/day as well as get some toys such as puzzle toys, snuffle mats and ball feeders.
+Many small things can help your dog live a happy and healthy life and Dr.Knox provides us with a great list to reference below.
+One of her favorite things to suggest to clients is nurturing their dog’s mental enrichment.
+You can do this by playing with them 5-10min a day, as well as get some toys such as puzzle toys, snuffle mats and ball feeders.

 • Brush their teeth